-These are great to listen to while your driving, traveling to and from work or if you have some down time!
-I’ve also listed some great psychological fighter mindset related audiobooks in here, which I highly recommend to those that currently training or competing in boxing / mma.
+These are great to listen to while your driving, travelling to and from work or if you have some down time!
+I’ve also listed some great psychological fighter mindset related audiobooks in this list below, which I highly recommend to those that currently training or competing in boxing / mma.

 So here are my are top 10 boxing audio books you have to consider listening to:

 Once labeled the baddest man on the planet, this autobiography tells us the story of Mike Tyson from poverty to stardom to hell and back again.

 The book was Co-written with Larry Sloman, and is full of controversy and complexity that you would expect from a man who delighted as much as he shocked, this is a book that will surprise people and reveal a fascinating character beneath the full exterior of violence.
 If you think you know all about Mike Tyson, listen to this book and think again.